mao1001/todoer/README.md

 2. A **"completed"** view that lists the tasks that have been completed.
 Completed tasks should be sorted by creation date (and do not need an alternative sorting method).

     - This view is basically the same as the "master" view, just showing different data!
 To that end, both views should be different _instances_ of the same `Fragment` class.
-You can pass a parameter to the fragment's constructor specifying which set of data it should show.
+You can pass information to the Fragment about which set of data it should show using `setArguments()` and a `Bundle`.

 3. A **"detail"** view for a particular task.
 Each task will include the following elements:
     - A ___title___, or a short label for the task (e.g., "Call Mom").